coleslaw-org/coleslaw/docs/plugin-use.md

 **Description**: [Markless](https://shirakumo.github.io/markless) is a new document markup standard.
-To use it in your posts, create the posts with `format: mess`.
+To use it in your posts, create the posts with `format: markless`.
 The output is generated using [cl-markless-plump](https://shirakumo.github.io/cl-markless/cl-markless-plump/), meaning any syntax extensions that work with it should also be available in Coleslaw.